cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 - m: 1
 - H: SHA-256
 - L: 48
-- f: Simplified SWU method, {{simple-swu}}
-- Z: -2
 - h\_eff: 1

+An optimized example implementation of the Simplified SWU mapping for P-256 is given in {{map-to-p256}}.

 ## Suites for NIST P-384 {#suites-p384}

+This section defines ciphersuites for the NIST P-384 elliptic curve {{FIPS186-4}}.

 The suites P384-SHA512-SSWU-RO- and P384-SHA512-SSWU-NU-
-are defined for the NIST P-384 elliptic curve {{FIPS186-4}}.
+share the following parameters, in addition to the common parameters below.

+- f: Simplified SWU method, {{simple-swu}}
+- Z: -12

+The suites P384-SHA512-SVDW-RO- and P384-SHA512-SVDW-NU-
-These suites share the following parameters:
+share the following parameters, in addition to the common parameters below.

+- f: Shallue-van de Woestijne method, {{svdw}}
+- Z: -1

+The common parameters for the above suites are:

 - E: y^2 = x^3 + A * x + B, where
   - A = -3